anaconda/pyscript-tutorial/02_interactive_apps_and_ffi.md

 Finally, the `innerHTML` attribute is used to inject the outcome badges in the `<div id="outcome">` tag, and the `opacity` style attribute of its container set to `1` to make it visible.

-> 💡 For the mere sake of curiosity, please try to change the interpreter from Micropython
-> back to the default Pyodide (i.e. `<script type="py"..>`).
+For the mere sake of curiosity, please try to switch the interpreter from Micropython back to the default Pyodide.
+To do so you would only need to change the value of the `type` attribute in the `<script>` tag: `<script type="py"..>`.
-> Everything should still be working the same way, but you will notice a little delay
+If you then hit "save" and then "run", everything should still be working the same way.
+And all without touching a single line of code!

+But you should notice a little delay
-> (depending on your internet connection) when running the app on Pyodide.
+(depending on your internet connection) when running the app on Pyodide.
-> This is mainly due to the fact that the Pyodide interpreter is bigger, and takes a few
-> seconds more to download.
+This is mainly due to the fact that the Pyodide interpreter package file is bigger, and takes a few seconds more to download, and to bootstrap.
+In comparison, this is one of the major advantage of using Micropython.

+> 💡 The general rule of thumb when choosing the interpreter is: go with Micropython as it's the faster one,
+> unless you would need to (A) standard library packages not supported by MicroPython (e.g. `asyncio`
+> or `dataclasses`); or (B) need to use external packages!
+We will expand more on the latter in the
+> next chapter.

+Now let's put our first hypothesis to test!
+If you can, try to open your pyscript.com app from your mobile phone!
+You will see that everything will work **the same** on your phone too.
+And here we are, porting Python apps on mobile, via PyScript 📱!

 ### 🎁 Wrap up

-In this example we learnt how to use PyScript to create a simple interactive web app for dice rolls.
+In this example we learned how to use PyScript to create a simple interactive web app for dice rolls.
-By doing so we discovered two new PyScript features: `pyscript.document` object, and JavaScript FFI.
+By doing so we discovered two new PyScript features and APIs: `pyscript.document` object, and JavaScript FFI.
 The former provides access to the DOM to select and manipulate the content of the current document, and the latter provides `1:1` API mapping to the JavaScript counterparts.
 In the app we have seen many examples of the DOM access and manipulation capabilities that PyScript FFI makes accessible